budavariam/learn-vim/vim-cheatsheet.md

 ## Tips and tricks

 * select text in visual mode then `xi()<esc>P` Wrap brackets around visually selected text
 * `:w !diff % -` - show the diffs with `diff` command since last save.
-(It saves the output to stdin and loads the differences between the current filename and standard input).
+(It saves the output to stdin and loads the differences between the current filename and standard input)